semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 ### Global jobs config is not applied to after_pipeline jobs

-Global job config is not applied to after pipeline tasks.
+Global job config is not applied to after pipeline jobs.
 This includes secrets, prologue and epilogue commands that are defined in the global job configuration stanza.